bwrc/midas/README.md

 network.
 For practical examples please check out the [MIDAS-nodes](https://github.com/bwrc/midas-nodes/) repository.

-Installation (pip3 if your system uses Python 2.7 by default)
+Installation
 ------------
-	pip install bottle PyZMQ Waitress pylsl
+MIDAS requires Python 3.
+Python 3 is your default, use the pip command and otherwise pip3 to ensure that Python 3 is used.
 	pip install git+https://github.com/bwrc/midas

 License information